 - Use our expertise to inform debate about Australia’s energy future, the long-term interests of consumers and the regulatory landscape

 Governance and decision-making

-- Paula Conboy is the full-time Chair, having been appointed to this post for a five-year term, starting on 1 October 2014.
+- Clare Savage is the full-time Chair, having been appointed to this post for a five-year term, starting on 14 October 2019.

 The Chair must preside at all AER Board meetings and a quorum requires both the chair and the member appointed by the Commonwealth.
 Questions arising at a meeting must be determined by unanimous vote of the members present and voting.